AlexandrCarr/AlexandrCarr.github.io/_portfolio/portfolio-1.md

 **5) Results**

-The "previous meeting" model was far less constrained, as alluded to in step 3.
+In table 1, the "previous meeting" model was far less constrained, as alluded to in step 3.
 I also did a lot less regularization and did not use the Sharpe penalty.
+In figure 2, the orange line is the optimal portfolio that is achieved by inverse variance portfolio construction.

 <img src="/images/Performance.png" alt="Performance1" style="width:60%;"/>